cpske/ISP/code-quality/index.md

 4. Write short functions (methods) that do only one thing.
 5. Use return values instead of side effects when possible.
 6. Avoid unexpected side effects.
 Use the "*Command Query Separation Principle*".
-7. Review all your code.
+7. Review all your own code.
 8. On a team project, review code with others.
    - Use a Code Review guide & checklist.
 9. Use tools to check code.
 Perform static analysis, linting, and style checking.